 This document is an excerpt from the EUR-Lex website

-The principle of the primacy (also referred to as ‘precedence’) of EU law is based on the idea that where a conflict arises between an aspect of EU law and an aspect of law in an EU country (national law), EU law will prevail.
-If this were not to be the case, EU countries could simply allow their national laws to take precedence over primary or secondary EU legislation, and the pursuit of EU policies would become unworkable.
+The principle of the primacy (also referred to as ‘precedence’ or ‘supremacy’) of European Union (EU) law is based on the idea that where a conflict arises between an aspect of EU law and an aspect of law in an EU Member State (national law), EU law will prevail.
+If this were not the case, Member States could simply allow their national laws to take precedence over primary or secondary EU legislation, and the pursuit of EU policies would become unworkable.

 The principle of the primacy of EU law has developed over time by means of the case law (jurisprudence) of the Court of Justice of the European Union.
-It is not enshrined in the EU treaties, although there is a brief declaration annexed to the Lisbon Treaty in its regard.
+It is not enshrined in the EU treaties, although there is a brief declaration annexed to the Treaty of Lisbon in regard to it.

-In the Van Gend en Loos v Nederlandse Administratie der Belastingen (Case 26/62), the Court declared that the laws adopted by European institutions must be integrated into the legal systems of EU countries, which are obliged to comply with them.
-EU law therefore has primacy over national laws.
+In Van Gend en Loos v Nederlandse Administratie der Belastingen (Case 26/62), the Court declared that the laws adopted by EU institutions were capable of creating legal rights which could be enforced by both natural and legal persons before the courts of the Member States.
+EU law therefore has direct effect.

-Further examples of cases in which the Court affirmed the primacy of European law include:
+Further examples of cases in which the Court affirmed the primacy of EU law include:

-It should be noted that the primacy of EU law only applies where EU countries have ceded sovereignty to the EU — fields such as the single market, environment, transport, etc. However, it does not apply in areas such as social policy and taxation.
+It should be noted that the primacy of EU law only applies where Member States have ceded sovereignty to the EU – in fields such as the single market, environment, transport, etc. However, it does not apply in areas such as education, culture or tourism.